Health & Wellbeing

 How much sick leave are employees allowed per year?

-There is no legal amount of sick leave days set out in law.
+In the UK, there is no legal amount of sick leave days set out by law.
+However, organisations may typically set their own thresholds before there is a trigger for concern.

-It’s also worth considering every employee absence on an individual level.
+It’s also worth considering your industry, as well as every employee absence on an individual level.
 Every type of sick leave will be different.
 And so, you must avoid using sweeping actions to manage them.

 If you don’t, you could indirectly action unfair dismissals.
 And this may result in damaged reputation, decreased retention, and expensive penalties.